wachtelhund/1dv61-_lab2/README.md

         CRUDService <|-- MonsterService
         CRUDService <|-- ClassService
         CRUDService <|-- RaceService
+        CRUDService <|-- SpellService

         MonsterService"1"<--EncounterCreator
+        SpellService"1"<--CharacterCreator
+        RaceService"1"<--CharacterCreator
+        ClassService"1"<--CharacterCreator

         class CRUDService{
             +String url
             +getAll()
             +getOne()
+            +getRandom()
         }

+        class SpellService{
+            +getClassSpells(classIndex)
+        }

         class EncounterCreator{
             +getRandomMonsters(numberOfMonsters, challengeRating)
         }

+        class CharacterCreator{
+            +getRandomCharacter()
+        }
 ```
 #### EncounterCreator
 getRandomMonsters(@Optional numberOfMonsters: number, @Optional challengeRating: number).
 This method fetches all monsters with the desired challenge rating(if any has been specified) and picks one or more random monsters from the retrieved list.

+#### CharacterCreator
+getRandomCharacter().
+This method uses the different services to fetch random classes, races and so on to build a random character.
+This method is meant to be used as a simple way to quickly create npcs etc.